knightazura/ghost-sdk/Roadmap.md

 ### Est. Q2 2014

 The Ghost Admin will be rewritten in Ember.js as a full client side SPA, consuming the Ghost data API.
 This is a dependency for all features which depend on UI changes.
+This project was started several weeks ago, but has been put on hold so that everyone can focus on the refactoring work to the API which is a dependency if the Ember admin is ever going to work.
+We should be back to this project before the end of April.

+If you are interested in helping out with the Ember work, please take a look at the [ember](https://github.com/TryGhost/Ghost/tree/ember) branch.

+The old admin is still located at `/ghost/` and the new Ember admin lives at `/ghost/ember/`

 See the [Epic](https://github.com/TryGhost/Ghost/issues/2271) for an overview of the project, what is required and why.
 Additionally, see the [issue backlog](https://github.com/TryGhost/Ghost/issues?milestone=17&state=open) to pick up issues and monitor progress.